cyprich/Obsidian/School/VaCT.md

 Knowing the Rate limit

-- X-Rate Limit-Limit - what is the limit
+- X-RateLimit-Limit - what is the limit
-- X-Rate Limit-Remaining - how much is left
+- X-RateLimit-Remaining - how much is left
-- X-Rate Limit-Reset - when it resets
+- X-RateLimit-Reset - when it resets

 Exceeding the Rate Limit - ideally `429: Too Many Requests` response (or `403: Forbidden`, but this is not ideal)